florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREA Send requests button is there if the user wants to send a request to the chosen repairman,and from there will be a push notiﬁcation in the repairmans side app, notifying them that there isa request from a user for a service.
+A Send requests button is there if the user wants to send a request to the chosen repairman,and from there will be a push notiﬁcation in the repairmans side app, notifying them that there isa request from a user for a service.

 (a) Repairman getting a push notiﬁcation